Logo of Pest Crews

 The Importance of Inspections for Home Buyers and Sellers

 In Missouri, a termite inspection is often a standard part of a real estate transaction.
-While not always legally required by the state, most mortgage lenders will insist on a Wood Destroying Insect Inspection (WDI) report before finalizing a loan11.
+While not always legally required by the state, most mortgage lenders will insist on a Wood Destroying Insect Inspection (WDI) report before finalizing a loan.
 For sellers, having a recent clean inspection report can make your property more attractive and streamline the sale process.
 For buyers, it's a non-negotiable step to avoid purchasing a home with hidden, costly damage.

 Choosing a Qualified Termite Inspector in St. Peters